 - The Company is authorized to issue an unlimited number of common shares without par value.
 It is the Company's intention to issue more common shares.
 Sales of substantial amounts of common shares (including shares issuable upon the exercise of stock options and the exercise of warrants), or the perception that such sales could occur, could materially adversely affect prevailing market prices for the common shares and the ability of the Company to raise equity capital in the future. - The Company's future performance on the development of any mineral properties is dependent on key personnel.
-The loss of the services of any of the Company's executives or directors could have a material adverse effect on the Company's business. - In March 2020, there was a global outbreak of coronavirus (COVID-19).
-The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and; specifically, the regional economies in which the Company operates.
-The pandemic could continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
-These factors, among others, could have a significant impact on the Company's operations. - The Company's business financial condition and results of operations may be further negatively affected by economic and other consequences from Russia's military action against Ukraine and the sanctions imposed in response to that action in late February 2022.
-While the Company expects any direct impacts, of the pandemic and the war in the Ukraine, to the business to be limited, the indirect impacts on the economy and on the mining industry and other industries in general could negatively affect the business and may make it more difficult for it to raise equity or debt financing.
-There can be no assurance that the Company will not be impacted by adverse consequences that may be brought about on its business, results of operations, financial position and cash flows in the future.
+The loss of the services of any of the Company's executives or directors could have a material adverse effect on the Company's business. - The Company does not generate sufficient cash flow from operations to adequately fund its future exploration activities and has relied principally upon issuance of securities and loans from related parties to fund its exploration and administrative expenditures.
+The Company may also seek to option out its properties in order to generate cash flows.
+These conditions raise substantial doubt regarding the Company's ability to continue as a going concern. - The Company's business may be affected by changes in political and market conditions, such as interest rates, availability of credit, inflation rates, changes in laws, and national and international circumstances.
+Recent geopolitical events and potential economic global challenges such as the risk of higher inflation and energy crises, may create further uncertainty and risk with respect to the prospects of the Company's business.